drchase55/NNU_nih_python_jrc/Submodule 0/Submodule_0_Tutorial_4_GitHub4You.md

 ----------------------------------------------------------

 ## Overview
+Git is a powerful version control tool that helps track changes to your data files over time.
+While Git is traditionally used for computer code, it can be just as effective for managing structured data by recording each change, allowing you to compare versions and collaborate efficiently.

 ## Learning Objectives
 By the end of this lesson, you will be able to:

-- Define FAIR data practices
+✅ Define FAIR data practices
-- Understand the purpose of git tools
+✅ Understand the purpose of git tools
-- Create a GitHub account
+✅ Create a GitHub account
-- Set up Git on your local computer
+✅ Set up GitHub Desktop to track data files (Excel, CSV, etc.)
-- Create your first repository
+✅ Create your first repository
-- Push code to GitHub
+✅Push data to GitHub (your first "commit")

 # FAIR Data principles